olincollege/Ray-Optics-Simulator/README.md

 ## Overview
 This project implements a ray optics simulation using Snell's Law.
 It offers a command line interface where you can specify model parameters, such as light sources and lenses, and run the simulation.

 Currently, elliptical lenses and a standard lightsource type (akin to a lightbulb) is implemented.
-More complex lenses and types can be approximated through proper parameterization of these objects, but this usage is not reccomended.
+More complex lenses and types can be approximated through proper parameterization of these objects, but this usage is not recommended.

+The GitHub repository for this project can be found [here](https://github.com/olincollege/Ray-Optics-Simulator).

 ## Available Commands